 Fasano has identified a specific protein, zonulin, involved in controlling the spaces at the tight junctions in the gut wall, which is partially responsible for the leaky gut syndrome.
 He and other researchers are looking for drug therapies to prevent the initiation of the autoimmune cascade.

 Since this cascade is triggered by a number of food proteins, another viable and proven approach is to identify the offending culprits and eliminate them from your diet.
 Cell Science Systems has developed a laboratory technology, the ALCAT Test, involving whole blood which is incubated with various foods to identify specific foods that trigger food intolerance.
 The solution then involves not eating those offending foods.

 Cell Science Systems has hundreds of examples of individuals who have successfully reduced or eliminated autoimmune disease symptoms by simply avoiding certain foods for a specified period of time.

-Annette, an ALCAT tester, suffered from multiple sclerosis symptoms for decades.
+Annette, an ALCAT tester, suffered from multiple sclerosis symptoms for decades and received services that helped her with her treatment.
 “It was as if I was drunk but I do not drink.
 Turning over in bed was nearly impossible to do,” said Annette.
 After taking the ALCAT Test and following the recommended rotation diet, her symptoms immediately began to subside.
 Before long, she realized it had been over a month since her last spell of symptoms.
 According to her husband, “It was like being married to someone else’s wife.”

 Fasano, Alessio (2009, July 27).
 Celiac Disease Insights: Clues to Solving Autoimmunity.
 Scientific American, Retrieved on August 2, 2009 from http://www.scientificamerican.com/article.cfm?id=celiac-disease-insights